ETE trial could hinge on whether tax lawyer acted in good faith

 ETE has countersued, arguing that Williams has breached the agreement in part by misrepresenting the level of its board's support for the deal.

-In Williams' view, the tax problem was cooked up by ETE's advisers and lawyers after Warren decided the deal could cause an "implosion" of ETE, and demanded a way out of the relatively airtight agreement.
+In Williams' view, the tax problem was cooked up by ETE's advisers and lawyers after Warren decided in January he feared the deal could cause an "implosion" of ETE, and demanded a way out of the relatively airtight agreement.

-Glasscock asked the parties to lay out for him by Thursday whether the merger agreement required ETE to consider Williams' proposal for resolving the tax liability.
-He also asked the parties to detail the standard for deciding whether the parties were meeting their obligations under the merger agreement and what they were seeking from the court.

-The spread between Williams' share price and the value of Energy Transfer's bid for Williams doubled from Monday to around 38 percent, suggesting investor skepticism that the deal will close.
+The spread between Williams' share price and the value of Energy Transfer's bid for Williams more than doubled from Monday to around 40 percent, suggesting investor skepticism that the deal will close.

 (Additional reporting by Michael Erman in New York; Editing by Matthew Lewis)